High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Conclusion Future Work

 \section{Conclusion \& Future Work}

-In this paper, we construct secure blocks based on packed Shamir secret sharing for high-throughput and scalable secure inference.
+In this paper, we construct secure blocks based on packed Shamir secret sharing for high-throughput and scalable privacy-preserving deep learning.
 Extensive evaluations also present our improvements.
 For future work, we are willing to extend to malicious adversary scenarios and improve computational efficiency by GPU.